Table of Contents

 </style>

-The code will also remove the top and bottom border.
-Instead, it will add a left border.
+The code also removes the top and bottom borders and adds a left border.

 Feel free to change the code to match your style.